USC Shoah Foundation

 The USC Shoah Foundation – The Institute for Visual History and Education, formerly Survivors of the Shoah Visual History Foundation, is a nonprofit organization dedicated to making audio-visual interviews with survivors and witnesses of the Holocaust (which in Hebrew is called the Shoah).
 It was established by Steven Spielberg in 1994, one year after completing his Academy Award-winning film Schindler's List.
+The concept was to videotape the testimony of Holocaust survivors "before it was too late".
+Over 50,000 survivors were interviewed in the initial period from 1994-1999.
 In January 2006, the foundation partnered with and relocated to the University of Southern California (USC) and was renamed the USC Shoah Foundation – The Institute for Visual History and Education.
 In March 2019, the institute opened their new global headquarters on USC's campus.

+The Survivors of the Shoah Visual History Foundation was founded by director Steven Spielberg in 1994 after the release of his critically-acclaimed film Schindler's List the previous year.
+Spielberg's goal was to collect 50,000 testimonies of Holocaust survivors while meeting the standards of rigorous scholarship.
+The foundation consulted with Holocaust scholars and oral histories in order to ground its work in historical scholarship.

+The Shoah Foundation followed the work of the Fortunoff Archive, founded in 1979 partly in response to the 1978 television miniseries Holocaust.
+In 2006, the foundation, moved from its home in a set of trailers at Universal Studios to the libraries of the University of Southern California.
+It was renamed the USC Shoah Foundation—The Institute for Visual History and Education.

 Visual History Archive

 The foundation's testimonies are preserved in a digital Visual History Archive.
-The archive has since expanded its collection to also include testimony from survivors and witnesses of other genocides, including the Rwandan genocide, the Nanjing Massacre, Armenian genocide, Guatemalan genocide, Cambodian genocide, Rohingya genocide and the Bosnian genocide, as well as a collection of contemporary Antisemitism.
+The archive include over 55,000 Holocaust testimonials and in the last few years has added testimony from survivors and witnesses of other genocides, including the Rwandan genocide, the Nanjing Massacre, Armenian genocide, Guatemalan genocide, Cambodian genocide, Rohingya genocide and the Bosnian genocide, as well as a collection of contemporary Antisemitism.
 In December 2023, the foundation launched a collection of testimonies from the 2023 Hamas-led attack on Israel in cooperation with Tablet Studios.
 Its collections include: